WeblateOrg/weblate/docs/api.rst

     :type project: string
     :>json array results: array of component objects; see :http:get:`/api/changes/(int:id)/`

+.. http:get:: /api/projects/(string:project)/file/

+    .. versionadded:: 5.5

+    Downloads all available translations associated with the project as an archive file using the requested format and language.

+    :param project: Project URL slug
+    :type project: string

+    :query string format: The archive format to use; If not specified, defaults to ``zip``; Supported formats: ``zip`` and ``zip:CONVERSION`` where ``CONVERSION`` is one of converters listed at :ref:`download`.
+    :query string language_code: The language code to download; If not specified, all languages are included.

 .. http:get:: /api/projects/(string:project)/repository/

     Returns information about VCS repository status.
 This endpoint contains